×

 Swot Analysis of "Note on School Choice in U.S. Public Education" written by Stig Leschly includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Choice School facing as an external strategic factors.
 Some of the topics covered in Note on School Choice in U.S. Public Education case study are - Strategic Management Strategies, and Leadership & Managing People.

-Some of the macro environment factors that can be used to understand the Note on School Choice in U.S. Public Education casestudy better are - – increasing transportation and logistics costs, banking and financial system is disrupted by Bitcoin and other crypto currencies, technology disruption, increasing household debt because of falling income levels, increasing inequality as vast percentage of new income is going to the top 1%, increasing energy prices, increasing government debt because of Covid-19 spendings, competitive advantages are harder to sustain because of technology dispersion, wage bills are increasing, etc
+Some of the macro environment factors that can be used to understand the Note on School Choice in U.S. Public Education casestudy better are - – talent flight as more people leaving formal jobs, challanges to central banks by blockchain based private currencies, digital marketing is dominated by two big players Facebook and Google, increasing transportation and logistics costs, there is increasing trade war between United States & China, customer relationship management is fast transforming because of increasing concerns over data privacy, increasing inequality as vast percentage of new income is going to the top 1%, increasing commodity prices, banking and financial system is disrupted by Bitcoin and other crypto currencies, etc

 12 Hrs